Lucy-Qingya-Wu/elastic_search/README.md

 ```

-Sort based on geo distance with the coordinates
+Sort based on geo distance with the coordinates (NOT WORKING IN 7)
 ```json
 DELETE: http://localhost:9200/inspections
 PUT: http://localhost:9200/inspections